Skip to content

 Short answers, pulled from the story.

-Who were the early figures that influenced New Age thought before the movement formed?
+Who were the key historical figures who influenced the New Age movement?